tgeijten/zml/README.md

 ### Why?
 *There's already so many languages like this!
 Why design ANOTHER one instead of using any of the existing languages?*

 Yes, one would think so.
-But all alternatives have something not quite right (apart from not supporting includes):
+But all alternatives have something not quite right (apart from not supporting includes and references):
 * **XML** is really verbose and hard to edit
-* **JSON** has lots of superfluous quotes and comma's, does not allow identical keys
+* **JSON** has lots of superfluous quotes and comma's and does not allow identical keys
 * **CSON** gets the idea, but still needs too much quotes and tabs and does not allow identical keys
 * **YAML** is pretty difficult to parse and isn't great for deep hierarchies
 * **TOML** uses `[parent.child]` for child nodes, not suitable for deep hierarchies